richardjmarini/TermDocumentMatrix/README.md

 ###Simple Vector Space Search Engine using a Term Document Matrix

 Vector space search engines help us search unstructured documents for "topical" data.
 The documents directory contains 7 sample documents.
-These 7 documents were obtained by crawling Yelp's search results for "Resturants in Manhattan".
+These 7 documents were obtained by crawling Yelp's search results for "Restaurants in Manhattan".
 The crawler was build using the Impetus Framework found here:

 https://github.com/richardjmarini/Impetus